Daniyal-ali-code/PF-SEMESTER-PROJECT-1ST-SEM/README.md

+Here’s the redesigned version of your **Expense Tracking System** README file, structured and formatted for maximum clarity and a professional presentation:

+---

 # 💸 **Expense Tracking System**

 The **Expense Tracking System** is a console-based application built to simplify personal expense management.
 With features like secure registration, user-specific expense tracking, and an intuitive interface, this application is your go-to tool for managing day-to-day spending.